vahidhedayati/testingarrested/README.md

 Lets dive deeper into what is going on above.

-edit.html typically controls creation/updates of your record, the list is to list/show record

 ####js/index.js
 So this adds the actions for the default CRUD generation to index.js - if you want to create your own custom actions this is where you need to update to define what/where etc.